Nuriadj/TFG/README.md

 * 23/4/22

-	* Para n_jobs de LOgisitc Regression que todavía no termino de entender muy bien:
+	* Para n_jobs de Logisitc Regression que todavía no termino de entender muy bien:

 		[*Number of CPU cores used during the cross-validation loop*](https://stackoverflow.com/questions/20894671/speeding-up-sklearn-logistic-regression)
 		[*If your data does not have more than two classes, setting the n_jobs argument is virtually useless.*](https://stackoverflow.com/questions/69762314/multiprocessing-in-logistic-regression-in-python)